 In 2020 we bemoaned the fact that there weren’t enough prog outfits to come forward.
-That good players in this embattled genre had become a dying breed with folks like Steve Wilson opting for the pop highway.1)
+That good players in this embattled genre had become a dying breed with folks like Steven Wilson opting for the pop highway.1)

 Only to find that Haken made it to the top spot of our annual top 10 contest2).
 In other words, suddenly we had a choice where there was none at first.
 And a pretty difficult one at that, with Scardust following more or less directly on their heels.

 Now, it looks like the movement continues with the somewhat unexpected arrival of Need‘s new and quite eclectic album Norchestrion: a song for the end.
 A name as complicated as their style is complex.

 Fractals shine bright, once that mixture of Technical Metal and Progressive Metal really takes off.
 And right from the start, a pretty hefty complexity installs itself.
 And that is good, yet also bad at the same time.

 Geeks like me have no issue diving into this wild and slightly nerdy soundscape Need chose to put on display here.
 Yet, exactly that facet of the record will limit the size of the audience that this type of album can attract.
 It is just too intense and – indeed – sometimes overwhelmingly intricate.

 That said, the songwriting chops of this gang of brutes really get pretty damn near the Haken level.
 With some sort of modernized Nevermore3) mixed into their tune.
 And in truth, this all really felt like the ghost of Warrel Dane was rattling the props in the background somewhere.

 At first, I was a tad wary of the massive 66-minute airtime Norchestrion slammed onto our turntable.
 But – boy – this band knows how to keep our waning attention spans on high alert.
 Even the 19-minute monster Ananke towards the end never wears out its welcome.
 Ever.